 1. Volatility Charge - For positions in most securities, a parametric VaR model is used to determine the potential future exposure of a given portfolio based on historical price movements (the applied margin charge is referred to as "VaR" charge).
-For certain securities, including fixed income securities, UITs, illiquid securities, securities that are amenable to statistical analysis only in a complex manner and securities that are less amenable to statistical analysis, a haircut-based volatility charge is applied in lieu of the VaR charge.
+For certain securities, including fixed income securities, UITs, illiquid securities, [Illiquid Securities (as defined in the Rules), securities that are amenable to statistical analysis only in a complex manner and securities that are less amenable to statistical analysis, a haircut-based volatility charge is applied in lieu of the VaR charge.
 The volatility charge is designed to capture the market price risk associated with each Member's portfolio at a 99 percent level of confidence.